Cornwall Railway Society

 (5) Note also the several other industrial sites served by the branch.

-Photo (8) Garton & King's Tan Lane Foundry view from the West 1947.
+Photo (7) Garton & King's Tan Lane Foundry view from the South 1947.
 Copyright Richard Holladay - and the www.exeterfoundry.org.uk website.
+The is GWR Main line top right. corner.
+The sidings leading to Alphington Goods can be seen nearest to the water tower.

 Many thanks to Richard Holladay for the above article and photographs.